Auckland Allergy Clinic

 Reception can advise you of fees.

-There is parking in the clinic forecourt as well as on the street directly outside the clinic.
+At the Auckland clinic, there is parking in the clinic forecourt as well as on the street directly outside the clinic.

 There is access and facilities for the disabled.